The story behind the Sarikhani Collection

 The makings of 'Epic Iran' at the V&A

 ‘It just felt like now was the time to actually have a voice and to make a statement about what we do,’ she says.
-The show’s organisers hope that it will offer a broad, inspiring narrative to counter the history of fraught political relations between Iran and the West.
-US President Donald Trump’s withdrawal from the 2015 nuclear deal with Iran, bellicose rhetoric and intensification of sanctions has complicated matters in staging the exhibition, particularly in terms of securing loans from the National Museum of Tehran.
+The show’s organisers hoped it will offer a broad, inspiring narrative to counter the history of fraught political relations between Iran and the West.
+US President Donald Trump’s withdrawal from the 2015 nuclear deal with Iran, bellicose rhetoric and intensification of sanctions complicated matters in staging the exhibition, particularly in terms of securing loans from the National Museum of Tehran.
 ‘Every week it becomes more challenging.
-But in a sense that means every week it’s more important to do,’ V&A director Tristram Hunt said in 2019 when announcing the forthcoming exhibition programme.
+But in a sense that means every week it’s more important to do,’ V&A director Tristram Hunt said in 2019 when announcing the exhibition programme.

 The idea for the show came from former V&A director Martin Roth (who died in 2017), and who had approached the Sarikhani family about exhibiting the collection at the museum.
 Sarikhani suggested it would be more exciting to mount an ambitious exhibition uniting important private collections with those of the V&A and institutions such as the British Museum, the Metropolitan Museum of Art, the Louvre and the Hermitage.
 ‘I’ve always felt that there’s a much, much bigger, more interesting story to tell, that we’re just a little cog in a big cultural machine,’ she says.
 Consequently, around 40 institutions are participating in ‘Epic Iran’.

-Among the highlights of the show is a spectacular folio from an illuminated manuscript of the Shahnameh produced for the Shah Tahmasp around 1525-35, from the Sarikhani Collection.
+Among the highlights of the show was a spectacular folio from an illuminated manuscript of the Shahnameh produced for the Shah Tahmasp around 1525-35, from the Sarikhani Collection.
 The painting depicts a nocturnal battle scene from the epic poem in which the Iranian warrior Qaran spears the man who killed his brother and his army routs the enemy Turanian troops.
 What is extraordinary about the folio is the exquisite level of detail, from the colourful robes of the warriors and intricate caparisons of their horses to the inky star-studded sky and delicate flora of the landscape.
 So vividly captured is the action that one can almost hear the triumphant sound of the trumpeters and the clash of spears on shields.

-Another favourite piece of Sarikhani’s that will feature in ‘Epic Iran’ is a bronze casting of an Elamite couple from the second millennium BC that was probably a votive figurine.
+Another favourite piece of Sarikhani’s that featured in ‘Epic Iran’ is a bronze casting of an Elamite couple from the second millennium BC that was probably a votive figurine.
 The quality of the casting is outstanding, detailing the facial features, clothes and gestures with precision.
 ‘When you hold an object, you see an object, and it’s like time collapses.
 You can go right back and feel that creative energy of the artist.
 In this piece, you think, “This has been created for this wealthy Elamite couple as a semblance of them.
 It would pray 24/7 for them while they got on with their life,”’ says Sarikhani.
 ‘It gives you clues to what people valued, what was important to them, their priorities, their pains, their pleasures.
-I’m very, very moved by this glimpse into a married couple nearly 4,000 years ago.’
+I’m very, very moved by this glimpse into a married couple nearly 4,000 years ago’.

 A singular focus on quality